Nelsonochoam/nelsonochoam.com/content/blog/back_to_basics/index.md

   doesn't matter if you use python or java or c#, or go)
 </aside>

-Once you learn those concepts, you should be able to understand and write something like this which is very procedural, but will demonstrate you know how to use the basic features that almost every single programming language support.
+Once you learn those concepts, you should be able to understand and write something like the code below which is very procedural, but will demonstrate you know how to use the basic features that almost every single programming language support.

 ```javascript
 // Imperative procedural code.
 This might be how your
 // code might look like at this point

 function fizzBuzz(value) {
   if (value % 3 === 0) {
     console.log('fizz')